-A penalty of revocation of a member’s certificate may be ordered by the Discipline Committee following a finding of professional misconduct of a significant nature.
+A penalty of revocation of a registrant’s certificate may be ordered by the Discipline Committee following a finding of professional misconduct of a significant nature.
 Indeed, this penalty is reserved only for the most serious cases of misconduct where, given all other considerations, no other penalty can adequately protect the public from unsafe or unethical practice.

 Application for Reinstatement

 Applications for reinstatement are made formally in a hearing before a panel of the Discipline Committee.
-Unlike other proceedings before this Committee where the burden of proof lies with the College, the onus is on the former member to present evidence that will convince the Committee that the original reasons for the revocation have been appropriately addressed.
-Specifically, the Committee seeks information that indicates that the individual is governable, understands the significance of his or her past conduct, and evidence that suggests the past conduct is unlikely to recur if the former member is reinstated.
+Unlike other proceedings before this Committee where the burden of proof lies with the College, the onus is on the former registrant to present evidence that will convince the Committee that the original reasons for the revocation have been appropriately addressed.
+Specifically, the Committee seeks information that indicates that the individual is governable, understands the significance of his or her past conduct, and evidence that suggests the past conduct is unlikely to recur if the former registrant is reinstated.
 The College may either support or oppose the application before the Committee.

 After hearing the evidence and submissions, the Discipline Committee issues its decision and reasons in writing to the Registrar and the applicant.
 The Committee may either refuse the request for reinstatement or direct the Registrar to issue a new certificate.
-Where the Committee decides to reinstate the certificate, it may also order the Registrar to impose terms, conditions or limitations on the member’s certificate.
+Where the Committee decides to reinstate the certificate, it may also order the Registrar to impose terms, conditions or limitations on the registrant’s certificate.

 No Right to Appeal